-One of my favorite memories during that time was accompanying my mom to the “Look Good Feel Better (LGFB)” program, sponsored by the American Cancer Society, the Personal Care Products Council Foundation and the Professional Beauty Association.
+One of my favorite memories during that time was accompanying my mom to the “Look Good Feel Better (LGFB)” program, sponsored by the Personal Care Products Council Foundation and the Professional Beauty Association.
 A volunteer beautician donated her time to teach make-up techniques to women undergoing treatment.
 My mom came away with a goodie-bag full of fun products and samples.
 For me, it was special to spend an evening with my mom, focusing on something that was aimed to make her feel (and look) good.

 When I reached out to volunteer for the LGFB program, we discussed writing a blog about the importance of appearance in recovery.
 And it has taken me over six months to bring myself back to those days, to the emotional memories of those days, in order to write about them.